 The Thousand Islands is a place we’ve dreamed of coming to for years.
 Somehow, every time we thought about a trip here, there was some reason it didn’t work out.
 So, despite our delays on the Ottawa River, we were determined to make the trip.
-It’s only 21 miles from Kingston, Ontario to Clayton, NY, one of the highlights of any visit to the area.
+It’s only 21 miles from Kingston, Ontario to Clayton, NY, and a of the highlight of any visit to the area.
 We had a lazy morning knowing it was a short trip, leaving at 9:20 and arriving by noon!

 Leaving Kingston, Ontario

-Approaching Clayton, New York…Back in the USA!
+Approaching Clayton, New York…Back in the USA for a little bit!

 The Clayton Harbor Municipal Marina had been recommended to us by Rusty Rosenberger, a local Harbor Host for AGLCA.
 Actually, much of our trip around the area was planned around an amazing document Rusty created to help “Loopers” visiting the area.
 Thank you, Rusty!!
 We were thrilled with the facilities, which are brand new, the friendly staff and the convenient location in town.

 We cleared U.S. Customs via a video kiosk in the marina office, a process that took less than 10 minutes!
 Super easy for us, but staff told us we were very lucky, as it’s usually significantly longer.
 Phew!

 After getting settled and having lunch, we set off to wander through the adorable town of Clayton, with the end goal being the Antique Boat Museum.